Get insider access

 The HiFiMan Sundara 2020 are a more affordable alternative to the pricier HiFiMan Edition XS.
 You can still expect planar magnetic drivers and a solid sound from these cans, although there are some slight differences.
 They have a ski-band headband design, which helps distribute the weight of the headphones on your head and ensures a more comfortable fit for long listening sessions.
 Their ear cups also have a smaller, more circular shape, which looks and feels less bulky than their more expensive counterpart.
 Although they clamp more tightly onto your head, it's not fatiguing or painful.

 They have a neutral sound profile with a flat mid-range, so vocals and instruments sound clear, natural, and accurate.
-However, they lack more thump, rumble, and punch than the Edition XS.
-While their passive soundstage seems wide, spacious, and open, the headphones struggle to create an out-of-head audio experience, though it's still quite great overall.
+Plus, you are unlikely to need an amp to adequately drive them, which is nice if you want to keep your setup low barrier.
+However, they lack as much thump, rumble, and punch as the Edition XS.
+While their passive soundstage seems wide, spacious, and open (due to their open-back design), the headphones struggle to create an out-of-head audio experience, though it's still great overall.

 See our review